 Grants and Contracts

 In the period between March 1, 2016 and June 30, 2016 HES and HES Extension faculty and staff were principal investigators or project directors on a total of 48 grant proposals submitted to external funding agencies, totaling $7,403,754.
 During this same time, HES and HES Extension received 20 grant awards totaling $2,653,794.

 Dean Search Update

 The search for a dean for the College of Human Environmental Sciences will continue until the position is filled.
 Provost Garnett Stokes announced that a search firm will be hired.
 In an e-mail to the College of HES faculty, staff and students, Provost Stokes wrote "After careful consideration, I have decided not to fill the Dean position of HES at this time, and I have asked Sandy Rikoon to continue as the interim dean for another year.
 I am grateful that he has agreed to do so.
 The search committee, led by Dean Judy Miller, did an exceptional job, and the hard work by the committee and their thorough vetting of applicants for the position is to be commended.
 There simply wasn’t a consensus candidate that emerged from the search, and I believe we should restart the search at a later time and engage a search firm to assist us in the process.
 I have asked Judy Miller to remain chair of the dean search committee when the search is recommenced."
-The position continues to be posted on the web site.

 Publications and Presentations